lipeeeee/gematria/README.md

 ## Hashing Check Script
 I made a script that hashes a given string into various *512 bit* hashing algorithms and then compares the hex digest into the *DWH*.
+*This script can be given a .txt file and it will go through every line and hash it*

 An example of Gematria hashing "xmh57jrknzkhv6y3ls3ubitzfqnkrwxhopf5aygthi7d6rplyvk3noyd.onion":
 ```shell